scop/bash-completion/README.md

 A. [ Disclaimer: Here, how to make the completion code visible to bash-completion is explained.
-We do not require always making the completion code to bash-completion.
+We do not require always making the completion code visible to bash-completion.
 In what condition the completion code is installed should be determined at the author/maintainers' own discretion. ]

    Install it in one of the directories pointed to by bash-completion's `pkgconfig` file variables.
-There are two
+There are two alternatives:
-   alternatives:

    - The recommended directory is `completionsdir`, which you can get with `pkg-config --variable=completionsdir bash-completion`.
 From this